 Courses Offered Regularly

 The MyUNLV Training team offers a variety of general required training classes on a regular basis.
 Most courses are offered the first and third Wednesday of each month.
 Class size is limited to 10 students and you must RSVP to reserve your seat.
-Please refer to the schedule for a full listing of upcoming classes or contact [email protected] for additional information.
+Please contact [email protected] for additional information.

 - Understanding FERPA – this course covers the basics of the Family Educational Rights and Privacy Act.
 The course describes who and what information is covered under FERPA, steps necessary for maintaining FERPA compliance and answers to common FERPA questions.
 This 20 minute online course is required for all staff and instructors to gain access to MyUNLV.
 More about Understanding FERPA.